 Microsoft has also made some major moves in the space.
 The company’s plan to spend $5B in IoT by 2022 involves its edge computing initiatives.

-Following suit, Google announced two new products in July 2018 to help improve development of connected devices at the edge: hardware chip Edge TPU and Cloud IoT Edge, a software stack.
-According to Google,
+Following suit, Google announced 2 new products in July 2018 to help improve development of connected devices at the edge: hardware chip Edge TPU and Cloud IoT Edge, a software stack.
+According to Google:

 “Cloud IoT Edge extends Google Cloud’s powerful data processing and machine learning to billions of edge devices, such as robotic arms, wind turbines, and oil rigs, so they can act on the data from their sensors in real time and predict outcomes locally.”